You Can’t Make Me

 You Can’t Make Me Teacher’s Guide available for purchase or free with 6 or more copies of this title.

 Click on the image at the right to see a a completed STORY MAP GRAPHIC ORGANIZER based on this book.

 FREE MULTICULTURAL NONFICTION DOWNLOAD: The Boogeyman will Get You if You Don’t Watch Out!

 Almost every culture in the world has some sort of imaginary creature invented to frighten children into obeying their parents.
-You Can’t Make Me features an encounter with a Roogaroo, a wolf-like monster from the folklore of the Métis people of Canada.
+You Can’t Make Me features an encounter with a Roogaroo, a wolf-like monster from the folklore of the Métis people.
 Click here to download this FREE nonfiction article on boogeymen (and women) around the world from the You Can’t Make Me Teacher’s Guide, along with a graphic organizer for gathering notes and suggestion for further research.
-(Note that the reading level of this article is about Grade 6, so it would probably have to be read to or with students on the first reading.)